 And maybe that’s fine.
 Maybe we should be ok with that in order to preserve our safety and our way of life.

-As for our safety: One third of one percent of murders in America come from terrorist related violence.
+Maybe we’re pretty safe right now.
+One third of one percent of murders in America come from terrorist related violence.
 No fatal terrorist attacks in America have ever been conducted by someone coming from one of the seven countries for which we just banned the entry of refugees.
 And we are several times more likely to drown in a bathtub than be killed by a terrorist.